oknk/seaquence/press.md

 The Seaquence App is created by Ryan Alexander and Gabriel Dunne (Okaynokay), based on the original website [seaquence.org](http://seaquence.org) created by Ryan Alexander, Gabriel Dunne and Daniel Massey, with support from Gray Area Foundation for the Arts.

-The official release date for the Seaquence App is December 19th on the iOS App Store.
-It will run on all modern iOS 8 (or newer) devices and screen sizes.

 # Videos